How to Identify Dry Rot: Signs and Treatment

 What’s the Smell of Dry Rot?

-Because dry rot grows in hidden areas, you might not notice its odour.
+You might not notice its odour because dry rot grows in hidden areas.
 Or, if the odour is faint, you might grow accustomed to it over time.
 But up close, dry rot emits a musty and cellar-like odour or an earthy aroma, like mushrooms.
 So treat any odour associated with dampness as a warning sign that conditions are right for dry rot.

 How to Know If It’s Dry Rot or Wet Rot?